-Sobol' \& Kucherenko \cite{kucherenko2010new} presents a function where the ranking of important variables by DGSM may result in false conclusions and give a different ranking than the upper Sobol' indices.
+Sobol' and Kucherenko \cite{kucherenko2010new} present a function where the ranking of important variables by DGSM may result in false conclusions and give a different ranking than the upper Sobol' indices.
 The function is given by

 where $\pmb x = (x_1,x_2,x_3,x_4), c_i=1,1\leq i \leq 4$ and $c_{12}=50$.
 The upper Sobol' index for $x_1$ and $x_2$ is 0.289, and the upper Sobol' index for $x_3$ and $x_4$ is 0.237.